-Today, the farm has a bustling produce market and from-scratch bakery and employs 72 people, with over 40 of them local high-school students.
-In 2018, the market and bakery doubled sales from the previous year and recorded over 3,800 customer transactions.
-The project has also been recognized as Best Regional Bakery and placed second as the Best Charity statewide by WV Living Magazine.
+Today, the farm has a bustling produce market and from-scratch bakery and employs 70+ people, with over 50+ of them local high-school students.
+In 2019, the market and bakery doubled sales from the previous year and recorded over 16,781 customer transactions.
+The project has also been recognized as Best Charity statewide, Best Regional Bakery, and Best Bakery statewide (runner up) by WV Living Magazine.

 OUR LIVING CLASSROOMS

 The farm allows us to teach healthy eating habits, organic farming methods, land conservation, biodiversity of crops, soil management, food handling and storage, irrigation, organic pest management, crop rotation, seasonal veggie subscriptions (CSAs), indoor growing and harvest for wholesale, and much more.